nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_patterns.md

 <img src="images/explore/Typical_sequence.png" style="width: 100%;max-width: 100%;"/>

 The following sections detail the response patterns supported by ITK3.
-The pattern used is dependent on the specification for the payload and the response types requested.
+The pattern used is dependent on the specification for the Payload and the response types requested.

 **Note: All diagrams show typical flows which may vary slightly due to configurations like MESH for example.**